kevinnadar22/URL-Shortener-V2/README.md

 /method - To set your preferred method
 /batch -100XX - to convert link for multiple posts /restart - restart / re-deploy the server
+/stats - Stats of the server and bot
+/logs - Send the log messages
 ```

 ## About